Gorilla glue - silicone roof coating installation-min

 Considered Maintenance

-The Silicone Restoration Membrane provides a new waterproofing membrane over the existing roof membrane, which is considered a maintenance application in lieu of roof replacement.
+A silicone roof coating system provides a new waterproofing membrane over the existing roof membrane, which is considered a maintenance application in lieu of roof replacement.
 This means that the coating application can be done many times without adding additional roof systems, which would eventually require removal per building codes.

 Per building codes, you can only have 2 roofing systems installed.
 Adding silicone coatings to restore your roof is not considered a roofing system.